piffen236/AH2179-Group-2/README.md

     Folder: Visualization: This is where the data exploration can be found

-The model was used with assistance with ChatGPT 3.5 and ChatGPT 4
+The model was used with assistance of ChatGPT 3.5 and ChatGPT 4